-- 1. Inspection Criteria Inspections are recommended for the following short span bridges provided the depth of fill (if present) is less than half the span opening and: - Timber structure with a span from 4 feet through 20 feet, see Appendix 3.06-A1 and Appendix 3.06-A2. - Single span concrete or metal structure, other than meal corrugated pipes, with a span from 6 feet through 20 feet, see Appendix 3.06-A1 and Appendix 3.06-A2. - Multiple span structure with a total length from 8 feet through 20 feet, see Appendix 3.06-A3. - Metal corrugated pipes with an opening greater than 8 feet. - Multiple pipes with a structure length from 10 feet to 20 feet, see (1340) in Appendix 2.06-C for structure length definitions.
+- 1. Inspection Criteria Inspections are recommended for the following short span bridges: - Timber structures that meet the criteria in Appendix 3.06-A1 and Appendix 3.06-A2. - Single span concrete or metal structures, other than metal corrugated pipes that meet the criteria in Appendix 3.06-A1 and Appendix 3.06-A2. - Multiple span structures that meet the criteria in Appendix 3.06-A3. - Metal corrugated pipes with an opening greater than 8 feet. - Multiple pipes with a structure length from 10 feet to 20 feet, see (1340) in Appendix 2.06-C for structure length definitions.